richmedina/vot-dev/README.md

 The program takes in:

-1. a `.wav` file
+1. a `.wav` file, and
-2. a `.TextGrid` with aligned word and phone tiers
+2. a `.TextGrid` with time-aligned word and phone tiers.

 And it returns